Moravy/GeoServer-On-K8s/README.md

 ## Description

-This is a simple way of deploying your GeoServer on Kubernetes.The GeoServer is hosted on AKS and ingress to loadbalance and to route the HTTP traffic to multiple hostname at the same ip address eg. nz.ip.nip.io and aus.ip.nip.io.
+This is a simple way of deploying your GeoServer on Kubernetes.The GeoServer is hosted on AKS.
+Using ingress to loadbalance and to route the HTTP traffic to multiple hostname at the same ip address eg. nz.ip.nip.io and aus.ip.nip.io.
 Each Pods in the GeoServer will be connected to the blob storage using blobfuse for simple update data.